MPAS-Dev/compass/docs/users_guide/landice/test_groups/ensemble_generator.rst

 one to add more ensemble members from the Sobol sequence later if UQ analysis indicates the original sample size was insufficient.

-Individual test cases will define which parameter are being sampled and over what range.
+Individual test cases will define which parameters are being sampled and over what ranges.
 Currently these parameters are supported:

 * basal friction power law exponent